jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7d.md

 - The Dutch got possession of 7 of the 14 provinces of Brazil.
 - They expected to conquer the other seven, when Portugal recovered its independency by the elevation of the Braganza family to the throne.

+The Portuguese became:
-The Portuguese became enemies of the Spaniards and became friends of the Dutch.
+- enemies of the Spaniards, and
+- friends of the Dutch.

 The Dutch agreed to leave the unconquered part of Brazil to the king of Portugal.
-    The king of Portugal agreed to leave the Dutch part to the Dutch.
+- The king of Portugal agreed to leave the Dutch part to the Dutch.

 But the Dutch government soon oppressed the Portuguese colonists.

-    The Portuguese colonists took arms against their new masters.
+The Portuguese colonists took arms against their new masters and drove them out of Brazil without any assistance from Portugal.
-    By their own valour and resolution, without any avowed assistance from Portugal, they drove the Dutch out of Brazil.

-The Dutch found it impossible to keep any part of Brazil to themselves.
-- They restored it entirely to the crown of Portugal.
+The Dutch found it impossible to keep any part of Brazil to themselves, so they restored it entirely to the crown of Portugal.

 Brazil had over 600,000 people composed of:
 - Portuguese or descended from Portuguese